3D Printing for Optical Interactivity: Disney & Stratasys

 Using an Eden260V printer, along with transparent material, Disney Research and Carnegie Mellon University worked together to create a whole slew of objects reflecting different kinds of interactivity – all optics-based, of course.
 The potential applications range from children’s toys to light bulbs.

-But don’t take our word for it – check out Disney’s wonderful demo video below, and then read the accompanying paper (click here, PDF).
+But don’t take our word for it – check out Disney’s wonderful demo video below.

 (Psst – we sell the full Eden line of 3D printers, and the VeroClear material used here, too!)